Human migration: Definitions

+Differential migration involves selective migration or migration involving parts of a population group.

+This contrasts with the large-scale migration exemplified by various peoples in (for example) the Migration Period of late antiquity, when some entire ethnic groups shifted their residence.

-Nomadic movements usually are not regarded as migrations, as the movement is generally seasonal, there is no intention to settle in the new place, and only a few people have retained this form of lifestyle in modern times.
-Temporary movement for travel, tourism, pilgrimages, or the commute is also not regarded as migration, in the absence of an intention to live and settle in the visited places.
+Nomadic movements usually are not regarded as migrations, as such movement is generally seasonal; there is no intention to settle permanently in the new place.
+Only a few people have retained this form of lifestyle in modern times.
+Temporary movement for travel, tourism, pilgrimages, or commuting is also not regarded as migration, in the absence of an intention to live and settle in the visited places.

 Migration patterns and related numbers

 In recent decades, migration to nearly every Western country has risen sharply.
 The areas of the columns show the total foreign-born population, and the slopes show the rate of increase of foreigners living in the respective countries.